Qatar national football team: 2010–2020

-2020–present
+Preparation for the FIFA World Cup as host: 2020–present

 Despite Qatar having automatic qualification for the 2022 World Cup as hosts, they had to play the AFC qualifiers in the second round as part of it also acting as qualification for the 2023 AFC Asian Cup and won 7 of 8 games, conceding only one goal.
 Qatar was invited for the first time to the 2021 CONCACAF Gold Cup.
 They played in Group D with Honduras, Panama and Grenada.
 In December 2020, UEFA invited Qatar to play friendlies against the teams in Group A of the 2022 World Cup qualifying group – Azerbaijan, Luxembourg, Portugal, the Republic of Ireland and Serbia – as five teams in one group means one team will not be playing on any given match day.
 These friendlies did not count in the qualifying group standings.
 Qatar played their "home" matches in Europe in order to allow short travel times for their opponents.

 Qatar opening match starting line-up against Ecuador at the 2022 FIFA World Cup.

 In the 2021 CONCACAF Gold Cup, Qatar claimed 7 points in Group D. Their debut was against Panama with a 3–3 draw, ensuring them their first point.
 This was followed by a 4–0 victory over Grenada and a 2–0 win over Honduras ensuring a quarter-final place where they would face El Salvador, ultimately securing a semi-final place against the United States with a 3–2 win.
 However, against the hosts with its squad made up of the majority of MLS players, Qatar failed to find the way to the net, in spite of having a penalty in the 60th minute, ultimately conceding a late goal from Gyasi Zardes to end Qatar's campaign with a 1–0 loss.
 In the 2021 FIFA Arab Cup, Qatar won all of its group-stage matches and faced UAE, winning 5–0.
 They lost 2–1 in the semi-final against Algeria, eventually placing 3rd.